 I have written a bookmarklet that expands all comments and replies in Facebook posts.
 This applies to the full version of the Facebook website.
 Bookmarklets are not the prettiest or best understood things in the world, but I’m making it available in case people want to use it:

-To install the bookmarklet, click here to bring up a page with the bookmarklet in it, with some simple instructions.
+To install the bookmarklet, click here to bring up a page with the bookmarklet in it, along with some simple instructions.
 (I couldn’t figure out how to deliver this in WordPress without WordPress corrupting the URL.)

 What does this help with?

 I have found that Facebook posts that have comments (and replies) are displayed with all or most of the comments (and replies) hidden with links to show them.
 Even if I click the links, I usually only get up to a “page” more of comments or replies.
 Also, clicking shifts the content, so I lose track of where I am.
 Sometimes I see separate links to previous and subsequent replies.
 If there are ten comments with one reply each, I need to click ten times to bring over ten replies.
 Long comments are truncated with See More links.
 I have found that when a post is closed up like this, I click on a few links and lose interest very quickly.